 What's on the site usage page

-Shows the total number of unique visits to your home page for the last 7 days.
+Shows the total number of unique viewers to your site for the last 7 days, last 30 days, and last 90 days.

-Shows the total number of new files added to your site over the last 7 days.
+Shows the number of visits to the site over the last 7 days, last 30 days, and last 90 days.

 Lists the files most viewed by visitors to your site over the past 2 weeks.